 If you’re looking for a travel rewards card with a valuable sign-up bonus and affordable annual fee, the Chase Sapphire Preferred® Card should be on your radar.

-The Chase Sapphire Preferred® Card card comes with $95 annual fee; however, the value you can get from the card’s sign-up bonus and rewards rate can easily cover the annual fee each year.
+The Chase Sapphire Preferred® Card comes with a $95 annual fee; however, the value you can get from the card’s sign-up bonus and rewards rate can easily cover that amount each year.

 In this post: